rocksxc/rocksxc.github.io/_pages/cv.md

 Work experience
 ======
+* September 2024 – Present: Research Assistant
+  * Columbia University
+  * Research on jailbreakings and hallucinations in LLMs
+  * Research on fine-tuning frameworks for LLMs incorporating game theory principles
+  * Research on RL architectures to counteract biases in AI-driven decisions
+  * Supervisor: Chengzhi Mao, Junfeng Yang

 * September 2024 – October 2024: Visiting Student
   * University of Southern California
   * Research on Proportional Fairness in Hierarchical Clustering